 Several versions of LAA occlusion devices have been developed.
 The PLAATO system (ev3 Endovascular) was the first device to be approved by the FDA for LAA occlusion.
 The device was discontinued in 2007 for commercial reasons, and intellectual property was sold to manufacturers of the Watchman system.
 The Watchman Left Atrial Appendage System (Boston Scientific) is a self-expanding nickel titanium device.
 It has a polyester covering and fixation barbs for attachment to the endocardium.
 Implantation is performed percutaneously through a catheter delivery system, using venous access and transseptal puncture to enter the left atrium.
 Transesophageal echocardiography and fluoroscopy are used to guide the procedure.
 Following implantation, patients receive anticoagulation with warfarin or alternative agents for approximately 1 to 2 months.
 After this period, patients are maintained on antiplatelet agents (ie, aspirin and/or clopidogrel) indefinitely.
 The Watchman FLX device is a next-generation Watchman device that is also FDA-approved for LAAC.
-This device is based on the design of the Watchman device, is fully recapturable and repositionable, and was made to occlude a wider size range of LAA than the original Watchman device.^{8,} The Amplatzer cardiac plug (St. Jude Medical), is FDAapproved for closure of atrial septal defects but not for LAAC.
-A second-generation device developed for the specific indication of LAAC, the Amplatzer Amulet (Abbott), received FDA approval in August 2021.^{9,} The Amplatzer Amulet consists of a nitinol mesh disc to seal the ostium of the LAA and a nitinol mesh distal lobe, to be positioned within the LAA.
+This device is based on the design of the Watchman device, is fully recapturable and repositionable, and was made to occlude a wider size range of LAA than the original Watchman device.
+The Amplatzer cardiac plug (St. Jude Medical), is FDAapproved for closure of atrial septal defects but not for LAAC.
+A second-generation device developed for the specific indication of LAAC, the Amplatzer Amulet (Abbott), received FDA approval in August 2021.
+The Amplatzer Amulet consists of a nitinol mesh disc to seal the ostium of the LAA and a nitinol mesh distal lobe, to be positioned within the LAA.
 The device is preloaded within a delivery sheath.
 The Percutaneous LAA Transcatheter Occlusion device (ev3) has also been evaluated in research studies but has not received FDA approval.
-The Occlutech TM (Occlutech) Left Atrial Appendage Occluder has received a CE mark for coverage in Europe.
-The Cardioblate [TM] closure device (Medtronic) is currently being tested in clinical studies.